 Eligibility and the selection process for regional vice presidents are governed by the ICMA Constitution and each region's Regional Nominating Agreement.
-The ICMA Executive Board has established Guidelines for the nominations and elections process to ensure consistency across ICMA's regions.
+The ICMA Executive Board has established Guidelines for the nominations and election process to ensure consistency across ICMA's regions.

 Nominations Information by Topic

 - BOARD SERVICE

 ICMA Executive Board members provide governance to the association and are responsible for selecting the ICMA president and supervising the association’s executive director/CEO, providing fiduciary oversight, representing the association, and adopting policies to advance ICMA’s mission and vision, thereby exercising a critical leadership role for the local government management profession.
 The board also enforces the organization’s Code of Ethics, which governs the professional and personal conduct of the membership.
 View the Expectations of Board Service.